ZawadiSumba66/ZawadiSumba66/readme.md

 #### I am Rose Sumba.

 ###  ABOUT ME 👩🏽
-- 🌍 I am a student collaborating remotely as a Software Developer.
+- 🌍 Working on an internship at HNGi8 remotely as a Sotware Developer.
 - 💼 Currently working as a project reviewer at Microverse.
 - 🔭 Looking for new remote job opportunities.
 - 📑 Checkout some of the articles I have written on [Medium](https://rosesumba.medium.com/).